susom/redcap-em-giftcard-reward/README.md

 gift card codes were sent.

 The study project will save the 'Reserved' status of the gift card and the record of the library project which contains the reward being sent to this participant.
-Enough information is saved in the library and study projects to easily manuver back and forth between the two projects.
+Enough information is saved in the library and study projects to easily maneuver back and forth between the two projects.

 ## Participant View
 Once a participant reaches a reward milestone, they will receive an email with customizable text.
 At the bottom of the email a link to a webpage that will display their reward is inserted.
 This email text is specified in the External Module configuration file and can use piping for personalization.